 How Its Changing The Wine Industry For The Better

-Maker Wine wants to change a number of things about the wine industry.
+Maker Wine wants to change several things about the wine industry.
 Their state is home to about a third of the United States’ 11,000 wineries, but only about 10% of winemakers in California are women, and only 16% identify as people of color.

-The Maker Wine team scours California for the very best wine they can find.
-But they’re not just looking for wine producers who use organic and sustainable practices, or who produce a one-of-a-kind product unique to their vineyard (they do).
-It’s just as important to them to find producers that represent the “underrepresented voices in the wine industry” whose stories are so seldom told in this world.
+The Maker Wine team scours California for the best wine they can find.
+But they’re not just looking for wine producers who use organic and sustainable practices or who produce a one-of-a-kind product unique to their vineyard (they do).
+It’s just as important to them to find producers representing the “underrepresented voices in the wine industry” whose stories are so seldom told in this world.

-When it’s time, they fill up their cans right from the winemaker’s tank.
+They fill up their cans right from the winemaker’s tank when it’s time.

 My Maker Wine Favorites

-Obviously, I’m a Maker Wine convert.
+I’m a Maker Wine convert.
 I blame the Can Club, the Maker subscription service that sends me 24 cans (you can choose a 12-can option instead) four times a year.
-I’ve started to better understand what kind of wine I like, and I find myself sharing little winery stories every time I share a can.
-My summer favorite’s actually a sparkling rosé, by a winemaker named Chris Christensen.
+I’ve started to better understand what wine I like, and I share little winery stories every time I share a can.
+My summer favorite’s a sparkling rosé, by a winemaker named Chris Christensen.
 He’s a 4th-gen, multiracial Iowan from a non-drinking family — and he sees rosé as an analogy for his own multiracial identity.

 Ok, so maybe that’s a little deep for a weekday, and you want to close your eyes and sip a glass of wine.
 Personally, Maker’s my new go-to.